 II.A.2.
-The program director and, as applicable, the program's leadership team, must be provided with support adequate for administration of the program based upon its size and configuration.
-(Core)
+The program director must be provided with support adequate for administration of the program based upon its size and configuration.

-II.A.2.a)

-At a minimum, the program director must be provided with support equal to a dedicated minimum of 20 percent FTE for administration of the program.
-(Core)
+II.A.2.a) At a minimum, the program director must be provided with the dedicated time and support specified below for administration of the program: (Core)